lewallen4/Cloudsy/readme.md

 Cloudsy is made possible by the contributions of the open-source community and the data provided by NOAA and the National Weather Service.
 Happy Weathering!

 We hope Cloudsy helps you stay informed about the weather conditions in your area.
-Enjoy using Cloudsy, and may your days be filled with clear skies!
+Enjoy using Cloudsy, and may your days be filled with new opportunities!